Hakkoda & Oirase Gorge: Ponds, Waterfalls, and Secret Onsens

 Ⓒ 青森県観光連盟

-If your itinerary isn’t so packed, why not enjoy a few hours of trekking or even hiking from the Summit Station of the Hakkōda Ropeway and spend the night there?
+If your itinerary isn’t so packed, why not enjoy a few hours of trekking or even hiking from Hakkōda Ropeway’s Summit Station to the hotel and spend the night there?
 This would be the place to unwind and rest your tired feet so that you will be full of energy as you explore Oirase Gorge the next day!

 Wouldn’t it be wonderful to bathe in the light green-colored virgin beech forest in spring and summer, vibrant autumn leaves in the fall and pure-white snow in winter?